aDotInTheVoid/boxcars/docs/report/presentation.md

 1. Mutable/exclusive reference:
    - `&mut i32`
-   - Can only be 1 mutable referece to a value at a time.
+   - Can only be 1 mutable reference to a value at a time.
    - Allows mutation.
 2. Immutable/shared reference:
     - `&i32`